-Firefighter killed, 3 injured in Wisconsin shooting
+Firefighter killed, 3 injured at Wisconsin transit station

 APPLETON, Wis.
-(AP) - A firefighter responding to a medical emergency has been killed in a shooting in Wisconsin that left three others injured, officials said.
+(AP) - A firefighter responding to a medical emergency was killed in a shooting at a Wisconsin bus station that left three others injured, officials said.

 The shooting happened after police and firefighters responded to a medical emergency around 5:30 p.m.
-Wednesday in downtown Appleton, fire and police officials said.
+Wednesday at Valley Transit in downtown Appleton, fire and police officials said.
 Appleton Officer Meghan Cash said there was no ongoing threat to the community, but she didn’t say if anyone was in custody.

+Tori Mourning lives across the street from the transit center and heard the gunfire.

+“I looked up.
+I heard a pow and I thought it was the lawnmower firing.
+I heard it again.
+I looked up because you could see the bus stop from my bedroom window, looked at the tree.
+I saw the guy shoot a female and she went down.
+And another shot was fired and there was another male and he went down and I saw the shooter flee,” Mourning told WBAY-TV.

 A procession was held overnight in Milwaukee as the firefighter’s body was brought to the Milwaukee County Medical Examiner’s Office.
 Firefighters lined the street as emergency vehicles escorted the body.
 The flag-draped coffin was then brought into the medical examiner’s office.
 The firefighter was a 14-year veteran of the Appleton Fire Department.